bpachter/benjaminpachter.com/algos.md

 ---
 <img src="/john.gif" alt="GBM" title="GBM" style="border: 0px solid #ddd; padding: 10px; margin: 20px 0; display: block; max-width: 100%;">

 Hey there!
-Thanks for your patience as I build out this page and make it more interactive with integrated Jupyter Notebooks.
+Thanks for your patience as I build out this page and make it a vastly more interactive experience with integrated Jupyter Notebooks.

+Below are some blocks of code that demonstrate some basic capabilities of mine.
+Consider these fun side-projects; unfortunately I am not allowed to share any of my previous work experience, as most of it contains highly sensitive information and trade secrets.
+But I can still demonstrate basic functionality in hypothetical environments!

-Let's dive into some basic trading algorithms and blockchain technologies, as well as more complex equity momentum simulation!
+With that being said, let's dive into some trading algorithms and blockchain technologies, as well as more complex equity momentum simulation!

 ## Implementing a Simple Trading Strategy using C++

+If you have ever been curious on how much code is required for automating a trading strategy, then you have come to the right place!
+It is actually quite easy to implement a basic solution on your own, even as a retail trader without access to the expensive mega-live-data packages that instituional clients get.

+But of course, it is a vastly scalable technology, and to achieve a real competitive edge that can generate significant alpha, you will need to fine-tune these concepts across a wide range of technical considerations.
+Then of course, you would need to bring them all together to form what is what I like to call a *trading organism*; a highly-systematic workspace that contains functional objects and classes that talk to each other to form a comprehensive trading system.

+But to get to the point where you have a multitude of scripts working for you - your little trading robot army - we need to understand the basic components of our frontline soldier.

 Let's start with a simple trading strategy using C++.
 This example demonstrates a moving average crossover strategy, which generates buy/sell signals based on short-term and long-term moving averages of stock prices.
 Moving averages help smooth out price data and identify trends over a specific period.

 ```cpp